Psmths/reave/README.md

                         'quit' to exit.
 create                  Start creating a new agent script.
-                        Will write to ./data/ directory
+                        Will write to ./data/ directory get <uuid> <file>       Transfer file from the agent endpoint to downloads directory
 ```

 Exit this context by using command `back`